reactor/reactor/README.md

 ### Maven Artifacts

-Snapshot Maven artifacts are provided in the SpringSource snapshot repositories.
+Fresh snapshot and release artifacts are provided in the _repo.spring.io_ repositories.
+Stable Release are synchronozied with Maven Central.
 To add this repo to your Gradle build, specify the URL like the following:

 ```groovy
     ext {